harrycresswell/harry/content/writing/albion.md

 +++
-title = "Albion"
-date = "2019-08-30T16:44:00+01:00"
-description = "Designing a content platform, store and weather app for a road cycling brand not adverse to the challenges of British weather." slug = "albion" layout = "project" role = "UX Design, Visual UI Design, Prototyping, Usability Testing, Email marketing" duration = "September 2016" draft = "false"
+title = "Albion: designing a weather app and eCommerce store for a UK cycling brand" date = "2019-08-30T16:44:00+01:00" description = "A look into my process when designing the website for Albion cycling, a brand not adverse to the challenges of the great British weather." slug = "albion" layout = "project" topics = ["Project"] role = "UX Design, Visual UI Design, Prototyping, Usability Testing, Email marketing" duration = "September 2016" draft = "false"